There are many ways to modify the fundamental squat movement. Find out how to do in and out squats, their benefits, and whether you should do them.

 You can make in and out squats harder by wearing a quality weighted vest, looping resistance bands around your upper legs, or holding weights like dumbbells, a barbell, kettlebells, etc.

 Additionally, you can focus on jumping harder to add train your muscles more explosively like in a jump squat.

 You can also just do bodyweight in and out squats faster.
 However, this works your cardiovascular health harder.
 If this is your goal, activities like running, the StairMaster, or cycling may be better choices.

 Muscles worked with in and out squats

 The narrow-stance squats will focus slightly more on your quadriceps compared to a regular squat.
-Wide-stance squats will focus slightly more on your inner thigh muscles.
+Wide-stance squats will focus slightly more on your inner and outer thigh muscles.

-Moving your legs inward and outward in between the squats works your leg abductors (outer thighs) and leg adductors (inner thighs).
+Moving your legs inward and outward in between the squats works your hip abductors (outer thigh muscles) and hip adductors (inner thigh muscles).

 In and out squat benefits